HWS Students at JPMorgan

-HWS students Cat Gorman '15, Bowen Wang '14, Ruiting "Brezeck" Wang '14 and alum Adam Green '12 have each taken a major step toward fulfilling their career aspirations since securing much sought after internships this summer with JPMorgan Chase.
+HWS students Cat Gorman '15, Bowen Wang '14, Ruiting "Brezeck" Wang '14 and alum Adam Green '12 each took a major step toward fulfilling their career aspirations when they secured much sought after internships with JPMorgan Chase.

-In early June, the group of four headed to New York City where they are interning as summer analysts, working in their respective assignments in either the Investment Banking Risk or Asset Management Risk divisions of J.P.
+The group of four headed to New York City this past summer where they interned as analysts, working in their respective assignments in either the Investment Banking Risk or Asset Management Risk divisions of J.P.
 Morgan.

 A dedicated alum who has generously offered his time to students and the Colleges for several years, Hogan is the first recipient of the HWS Career Services Award bestowed by the Hobart and William Smith Board of Trustees.

 Joining the ranks of a select number of HWS students previously accepted to J.P.
-Morgan internships, this year's students credit the opportunities they've had at the Colleges for helping them land the coveted summer positions.
+Morgan internships, the group credited the opportunities they've had at the Colleges for helping them land the coveted summer positions.

-"This opportunity matched my career aspirations because I've always known that I wanted to work in the financial industry for its competitive nature, the constant challenges, and the fast-paced work environment," says Gorman, who is the first sophomore from HWS accepted as a J.P.
-Morgan intern.
-"This internship is a huge step in my career path and will help lead me to a successful job because of the knowledge I will gain, the networking that will be available, and the great experience of being in that work environment."
+"This opportunity matched my career aspirations because I've always known that I wanted to work in the financial industry for its competitive nature, the constant challenges, and the fast-paced work environment," said Gorman, who was the first HWS sophomore accepted as a J.P.
+Morgan intern, during her experience last summer.
+"The internship is a huge step in my career path and will help lead me to a successful job because of the knowledge I will gain, the networking that will be available, and the great experience of being in that work environment."

-Gorman says her education and the resources offered by HWS were essential in helping her land the internship.
-She says insights shared by Murphy and the staff at The Salisbury Center for Career Services and Professional Development, and her coursework at HWS each played a significant role in getting her ready to become an intern for J.P.
+Gorman said her education and the resources offered by HWS were essential in helping her land the internship.
+She said insights shared by Murphy and the staff at The Salisbury Center for Career Services and Professional Development, and her coursework at HWS each played a significant role in getting her ready to become an intern for J.P.
 Morgan.
-She says her classes particularly provided the academic backbone and the pertinent information that's necessary for gaining a competitive edge when competing for internships in finance.
+She said her classes particularly provided the academic backbone and the pertinent information that's necessary for gaining a competitive edge when competing for internships in finance.

 For Brezeck, who majors in mathematics, HWS offered the perfect mix to set his career goals in motion.

-Bowen, a double major in economics and mathematics, agrees that his time at HWS and the Finance Experience helped to influence his professional goals.
-In addition, Bowen says he knows that the summer internship with J.P.
-Morgan is an incredible opportunity.
+Bowen, a double major in economics and mathematics, agreed that his time at HWS and the Finance Experience helped to influence his professional goals.
+Bowen said that the summer internship with J.P.
+Morgan was an incredible opportunity.

 Green made preparations for the internship while he attended the Simon Graduate School of Business at the University of Rochester while working on his MBA with a concentration in finance and corporate accounting.

-"I've always wanted a job that stimulates me intellectually and offers a continuous learning curve," Green says.
+"I've always wanted a job that stimulates me intellectually and offers a continuous learning curve," said Green.
 "In finance, the playing field changes every day as new information becomes available and as situations evolve.
 This gives you a chance to think creatively about each new scenario.
 That's what will keep me coming in every day."

-Green says that landing the summer internship would have been very difficult if it were not for his HWS experience.
+Green said that landing the internship would have been very difficult if it were not for his HWS experience.

-Steph Annear, assistant director for Career Services, says through the Colleges' strong and dedicated network of alums, amazing opportunities are made available to students.
-This year's group of interns took major steps to make the possibilities a reality.
+Steph Annear, assistant director for Career Services, said through the Colleges' strong and dedicated network of alums, amazing opportunities are made available to students.
+The group of interns took major steps to make the possibilities a reality.

 About the Interns: